MI6: Selection and training

+Paramilitary Group

+E Squadron is the sole paramilitary group within SIS.
+There is limited information about the squadron in the public domain, and it was not until the 1990s that it was officially recognised by the British government.
+Although the Government has declassified some information about the squadron, details about its operations generally remain secret.
+Before the 1990s, the group was known mainly by pseudonym The Increment.

+Out of all the British special forces units, E Squadron is a branch of the wider UKSF and many of its combatants are hand-picked to work with the SIS.
+The group is available for undertaking any task at the requirement of the both UKSF Directorate and SIS.
+It is manned by operators from the Special Air Service (SAS), Special Boat Service (SBS) and the Special Reconnaissance Regiment (SRR).

+Salary

+As of April 2024, the salary range for interns and recruits salaries was around £25,000 to £35,000.
+This would increase about to around £40,000 with the first promotion.

+As of April 2024, the starting salary for an agent was £31,807 a year, increasing to £34,385 the second year, with further increases thereafter.

+As of April 2024, salaries for SIS agents range from £33,800 to £42,700 a year.

+Awards

 MI6 personnel are recognised annually by King Charles III (formerly the Prince of Wales) at the Prince of Wales's Intelligence Community Awards at St James's Palace or Clarence House alongside members of the Security Service (MI5), and GCHQ.
 Awards and citations are given to teams within the agencies as well as individuals.

+Commemorations

-Centenary and art exhibition
+Centenary

 The year 2009 was the centenary of the Secret Intelligence Service.
 An official history of the first forty years was commissioned to mark the occasion and was published in 2010.
 To further mark the centenary, the Secret Intelligence Service invited artist James Hart Dyke to become artist in residence.

-A year with MI6
+A Year with MI6

-A year with MI6 was a public art exhibition, showing a collection of paintings and drawings by artist James Hart Dyke to mark the centenary of the British Secret Intelligence Service.
-The project saw Hart Dyke working closely with the SIS for a year, both in the United Kingdom and abroad.
+A Year with MI6 was a public art exhibition, showing a collection of paintings and drawings by artist James Hart Dyke to mark the centenary of the Secret Intelligence Service.
+The project saw Dyke working closely with the SIS for a year, both in the United Kingdom and abroad.
 The Service allowed Hart Dyke access to enable him to undertake the project, sending him on hostile environment courses to allow him to work in dangerous parts of the world, and admitting him into their Vauxhall Cross headquarters.
-The sensitivity of SIS work required Hart Dyke to maintain secrecy, and his access was carefully controlled.
+The sensitivity of SIS work required Dyke to maintain secrecy, and his access was carefully controlled.

-The works were exhibited publicly to promote understanding of the SIS's work, and why their operations must be secret.
+The works were exhibited to the public to promote understanding of the SIS's work, and why their operations must remain secret.
 The exhibition ran from 15 to 26 February 2011 at the Mount Street Galleries, Mayfair, London.
 More than 40 original oil paintings and many sketches and studies were exhibited after being screened for security; the content and meaning of some of the paintings was intentionally left ambiguous.